Global Monitoring Division - ESRL-GMD

 The ultimate goal of ATTREX is to provide unique data to evaluate atmospheric models to improve predictions of climate change.

-The study of ozone, water vapor, and greenhouse gases falls under one of NOAA’s four goals: climate.
+Significance: The study of ozone, water vapor, and greenhouse gases falls under one of NOAA’s four goals: climate.
 The US Clean Air Act of 1990 directs both NOAA and NASA to report to Congress on the status of stratospheric ozone depletion every three years.

 NOAA is making a sizeable commitment of resources to the NASA Global Hawk built and supported by Northrop Grumman Inc. In addition to instrumentation and researcher’s time, NOAA’s Aircraft Operations Center, Tampa, Florida, is contributing two pilots and two ground crew members for the operation of Global Hawk during ATTREX, and will do so in future hurricane studies using the Global Hawk.